Member-only story

 Its purpose is to maintain the specified number of Pod instances running in a cluster at any given time to prevent users from losing access to their application when a Pod fails or is inaccessible.

-A Replication Controller is a structure that enables you to easily create multiple pods, then make sure that that number of pods always exists.
+A Replication Controller is a structure that enables you to easily create multiple pods, and then make sure that that number of pods always exists.
 If a pod does crash, the Replication Controller replaces it.

-First check any pods running on minikube
+First, check any pods running on minikube

 kubectl get pods